-Cub Scouts is the Boy Scouts of America (BSA) program for young boys.
+Cub Scouts is the Boy Scouts of America (BSA) program for young boys and girls.

-In Cub Scouts, boys belong to a small group called a den where they take part in interesting and meaningful activities with worthwhile friends.
+In Cub Scouts, boys or girls belong to a small group called a den (not mixed sex) where they take part in interesting and meaningful activities with worthwhile friends.
 In the den, they learn sportsmanship, good citizenship, and loyalty; they learn how to get along with others, and how to do their best for themselves and their den.
 Cub Scouts also belong to a pack, which is a larger group made up of several dens.

 Generally, each den (Tiger through Arrow of Light) will meet 4 times a month:

-Advancement encourages the interests of a boy in a natural way.
-It provides fun for the boys and teaches them to do their best.
+Advancement encourages the interests of a Cub Scout in a natural way.
+It provides fun for the boys and girls and teaches them to do their best.
 Badges are awarded to recognize advancement.
-Boys like to receive and wear the badges, but the real benefit comes from the worthwhile things they learn while following the advancement trail.
-The boys are awarded their achievements at pack events so that they can take pride in their accomplishments.
+Kids like to receive and wear the badges, but the real benefit comes from the worthwhile things they learn while following the advancement trail.
+The Cub Scouts are awarded their achievements at pack events so that they can take pride in their accomplishments.